 New-ADUser -Name "Mila Beck" -GivenName "Mila" -Surname "Beck" -SamAccountName "mbeck" -UserPrincipalName "[email protected]" -Path "OU=Users,OU=Berlin,OU=DE,DC=woshub,DC=com" -AccountPassword(Read-Host -AsSecureString "Input User Password") -Enabled $true

-For a detailed info about New-ADUser cmdlet (including the example on how to create user domain accounts in bulk), see this article.
+For detailed info about the New-ADUser cmdlet (including an example on how to create user domain accounts in bulk), see this article.

-To display the information about computer properties in the specific OU (the computer name and the last logon date), use the Get-ADComputer cmdlet:
+To get the properties of computer objects in a particular OU (the computer name and the last logon date), use the Get-ADComputer cmdlet:

 Get-ADComputer -SearchBase ‘OU=CA,OU=USA,DC=woshub,DC=com’ -Filter * -Properties * | FT Name, LastLogonDate -Autosize

-To add users to an existing security group in your AD domain, run this command:
+To add users to an existing security group in an AD domain, run this command:

 Add-AdGroupMember -Identity LondonSales -Members e.braun, l.wolf